Hulk Hogan: Total Nonstop Action Wrestling (2009–2013)

 On October 27, 2009, it was announced that Hogan had signed with Total Nonstop Action Wrestling (TNA).
 Hogan debuted on the January 4, 2010, episode of Impact! alongside Eric Bischoff in an executive role.
 Over the next few weeks, Hogan began an on-screen mentorship with Abyss, and the two teamed to defeat A.J.
 Styles and Ric Flair in Hogan's first TNA match on the March 8 episode of Impact!.
-At Lockdown on April 18, Team Hogan (Hogan, Abyss, Jeff Jarrett, Jeff Hardy and Rob Van Dam) defeated Team Flair (Flair, Sting, Desmond Wolfe, Robert Roode and James Storm) in a Lethal Lockdown match.
+At Lockdown on April 18, Team Hogan (Abyss, Jeff Jarrett, Jeff Hardy and Rob Van Dam) defeated Team Flair (Sting, Desmond Wolfe, Robert Roode and James Storm) in a Lethal Lockdown match.

-After months of storylines involving speculation about a secretive controlling force in TNA, Hogan turned heel by helping Hardy win the TNA World Heavyweight Championship at Bound for Glory on October 10, 2010, forming Immortal with Hardy, Bischoff, Abyss and Jarrett.
-As part of the angle, it was revealed that Bischoff had tricked TNA President Dixie Carter into signing paperwork to turn the company over to him and Hogan.
+After months of storylines involving speculation about a secretive controlling force in TNA, Hogan turned heel by helping Hardy win the TNA World Heavyweight Championship at Bound for Glory on October 10, forming Immortal with Hardy, Bischoff, Abyss and Jarrett.
+As part of the angle, it was revealed on the October 14 episode of Impact! that Bischoff had tricked TNA President Dixie Carter into signing paperwork to turn the company over to him and Hogan.
 The storyline concluded at Bound for Glory on October 16, 2011, when Hogan lost to Sting in a match that returned control of TNA to Carter.
 After the match, Hogan aided Sting during a post-match attack by members of Immortal, marking his return to a fan favorite role.